jmuzsik/browser-apis/README.md

 Just something to play with.
-Gonna implement a bunch of browser API's in each page.
+I was really into performance so I experimented with a few browser API's.
+I only really did the background tasks api and then I wrote about it on the same page.
+Some stuff with the Beacon API as well.

 Created with PWA Starter Kit so it uses polymer, lit-element, other stuff.